-In June 2021, Talen Energy Corporation intervened in five cases in which certain market participants are challenging the validity of two PUCT's orders directing ERCOT to ensure energy prices were at their maximum of \$9,000 per MWh during Winter Storm Uri.
-One case has since been dismissed.
-Of the remaining cases, one case is pending in the Texas Third Court of Appeals, and two of these cases are pending in State District Court in Travis County, Texas.
-All of these cases have been abated pending a decision in the primary case, Luminant v.
-PUCT.
+In June 2021, TEC intervened in five cases in which certain market participants are challenging the validity of two PUCT orders directing ERCOT to ensure energy prices were at their maximum of \$9,000 per MWh during Winter Storm Uri.
+One case has since been dismissed, one case is pending in the Texas Third Court of Appeals and two cases are pending in State District Court in Travis County, Texas.
 In March 2023, the Third Court of Appeals issued an opinion in Luminant v.
-PUCT that, in part, reversed and remanded the PUCT's order directing ERCOT to ensure prices were at their maximum of \$9,000 per MWh during

-Winter Storm Uri because such orders exceeded the PUCT's authority.
-The PUCT (along with Talen Energy Corporation and others) has requested leave to appeal to the Texas Supreme Court.
+PUCT that, in part, reversed and remanded the PUCT orders directing ERCOT to ensure prices were at their maximum of \$9,000 per MWh during Winter Storm Uri.
+The PUCT (along with TEC and others) filed petitions for review with the Texas Supreme Court, which were granted on September 29, 2023.
 Talen cannot predict the timing or outcome of these cases or their ultimate effect on the PUCT's orders during Winter Storm Uri; however, changes in one or more of the PUCT's orders could have a material adverse effect on Talen's results of operations and liquidity.